tansu2/QMHomeworkWikia/README.md

 Note that all Selenium Java artifacts are **built with Java 6 (mandatory)**.
 Those _will work with any Java >= 6_.

+In order to use firefoxdriver, firefox browser is required to be installed.

 Adding Chrome Driver to the project
 -----------------------------------
 If you need to use chromedriver, you should put the proper driver file downloaded from http://code.google.com/p/chromium/downloads/list into *src/main/resources/driver/chrome*.